LearnWeb3DAO/Merkle-Trees/README.md

 ## Hash Function

-To hash Transaction A into Hash A, a one-way cryptographic hash function is used.
-Once hashed, Hash A cannot be easily turned into Transaction A; the hash is not reversible.
+We have covered Hashing Functions before when talking about IPFS, but just to recap: to hash Transaction A into Hash A, a one-way cryptographic hash function is used.
+Once hashed, Hash A cannot be turned into Transaction A; the hash is not reversible.

 Each blockchain uses different hash functions, but they all have the same properties in common.

 #### Deterministic

-The same input always has the same output
+The same input always has the same output when passed into a hashing function.

 #### Computationally Efficient

-The hash calculation is fast.
+Calculating the hash of an input value is fast.

 #### Cannot be Reversed Engineered

-Given a resulting hash, it is near impossible to determine the input.
+Given a resulting hash, it is near impossible to determine the input. i.e. hash functions are one-way functions.

 #### Collision Resistant